syncfusion-content/winui-docs/winui/Cartesian-Charts/Column.md

 ![Column segment spacing in WinUI Chart](Chart-Types_images/WinUI_column_chart_segment_spacing.png)

-N> You can also explore our [WinUI Column Chart example](https://github.com/syncfusion/winui-demos/blob/master/chart/Views/Basic%20Charts/ColumnChart.xaml) that shows how to easily configure with built-in support for creating stunning visual effects.
+N> You can also explore our [WinUI Column Chart example](https://github.com/syncfusion/winui-demos/blob/master/chart/Views/Basic%20Charts/ColumnChart.xaml), which demonstrates how to configure with built-in support for creating stunning visual effects.